waynegramlich/ezcad3/README.md

 * Laser Cutters (.dxf file)

-* CNC Mills and Lathes (CNC file)
+* CNC Mills and Lathes (.ngc file)

-EZCAD uses a design for manufacture strategy.
+EZCAD uses encourages a "design for manufacture" design pattern.
 For each part, the designer specifies one or more appropriate machines that could be used to manufacture the part.
 While some parts can only be manufactured on a single machine class, others can be manufactured on more than one machine class.
-For example, a plastic plate that has some holes, inter cut outs, and a specific exterior contour can actually be manufactured on a CNC mill, laser cutter, or 3D printer.
+For example, a plastic plate that has some holes, inner cut outs, and a specific exterior contour can actually be manufactured on a CNC mill, laser cutter, or 3D printer.
 The decision of which machine to use is deferred until the actual part needs to be manufactured.

 EZCAD uses a two step process for designing a part: